 Math Skills: Helping Your Kids Improve Their Math Skills Every Day

 Integrated Learning Strategies is excited to feature how to help kids with math skills in this guest post.
 While many of the recommendations below are great for select children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Helping your kids to improve their maths skills doesn’t need to be boring.
 In fact, you can make it really fun and effective when you incorporate it into their everyday lives.
 Here are some ideas that will help you to help them improve their maths skills!